Here's How I'm Managing My Long-Term Position In Home Depot

 Further complicating market perceptions has been Amazon.com’s (AMZN) growing push to gain exposure to every and any aspect of retail.
 Recently, Amazon purchased Whole Foods Market (WFM) to gain exposure to the grocer and potentially, foodservice industries.
 The company also announced a partnership with Sears Holdings Corporation (SHLD) where Amazon will begin selling the full line of Kenmore appliances through its e-commerce platform.

-Both of these events led to negative pressure for Home Depot’s stock price, with the latter have the greater impact.
+Both of these events led to negative pressure for Home Depot’s stock price, with the latter having the greater impact.
 I entered an initial position in Home Depot this past mid-June.
 The primary objective of this move was to gain exposure to retail through a platform poised to continue to grow.
 Home Depot had been on a strong positive performance trajectory, which is still expected to continue.

 Additionally, Home Depot has a strong financial position, with growing comparable store sales growth driving strong GAAP earnings and diluted earnings per share (EPS) growth.
 Sustained housing market activity has served as a foundation for the current growth cycle.